jkbgbr/simplesi/README.md

 236.06 lbf
 ```

-Values defined with a unit are `Physical` objects.
+Variables defined with a unit are `Physical` objects.
 These have three attributes:
 - `value` - the value of the object, e.g. 2.45; this is the value in the base SI unit.
 - `dimensions` - a 7-element tuple defining the dimension of the unit.
 - `conv_factor` - a (linear) conversion factor to allow for non-SI units.
 The conversion factor means: what number of base SI-units are in this unit.
 For example 1 ft = 0.3048 m -> conv_factor = 0.3048.